 It is expected that many students will go on to form startup ventures around their prototypes and labs, through ongoing guidance and support.
-[See also APS1041.com which some ECE516 students also take].

-Guest lecturers and mentors include Founders, CEOs, and CTOs from venture-capital backed companies in the U.S., Canada and China, many of which were born in Professor Mann's Toronto lab, as well as connections with Mannlab Silicon Valley and Mannlab Shenzhen.
+Guest lecturers and mentors include Founders, CEOs, and CTOs from venture-capital backed companies in the U.S., Canada and China, many of which were founded in Professor Mann's Toronto lab, as well as connections with Mannlab Silicon Valley and Mannlab Shenzhen.